Kayeli people: History

 The presence among the ancestors of the tribal aristocracy and interaction with the Dutch colonial administration resulted in a special position of Kayeli over the next centuries, who claimed the role of indigenous elite of the island.
 However, upon gradual softening of the colonial system; due to the gradual decline in global prices for the cloves produced here, the Kayeli people began to lose their privileged status.
 By the end of the 19th century, a large part of the coastal population in Kaiely Gulf; which did not lose ethnic and cultural ties with relatives, started returning to their ancestral homes and as a consequence stopped the possibility of forming a larger community of Kayeli people.

-So in 1880s, the leaders (rajas) of Leliali, Wae Sama and Fogi moved back a significant part of their ethnic groups; they were joined in the early 1900s by Tagalisa.
+So in 1880s, the leaders (rajas) of Liliali, Wae Sama, and Fogi moved back a significant part of their ethnic groups; they were joined in the early 1900s by Tagalisa.
 So the Muslim (indigenous) population of Kayeli fort decreased from 1,400 in the 1850s to 231 in 1907.
 The decay was accelerated by the departure of the Dutch in the 1950s and formation of independent Indonesia.
 The loss of support from the colonials added with the abandonment of the fort led to the acceleration of most of the Kayeli people to assimilate with other larger indigenous people of the island.
 Whereas a small Kayeli community still remains at Kayeli Gulf, their language is likely lost.